 New Healthy Mindset

-It would be easy to spew out all that was wrong with 2020.
-Things we are still living with until it can fade into our distant memory.
+It would be easy to spew out all that was wrong with 2020, or any year once we can look back.
+Often things we are still living with until it can fade into our distant memory.

 As time continues, I have come to believe that it serves us better to use negative experiences to sharpen, teach and change us.
 Ways in which we might be able to benefit.